openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 ![Nimbella](020.png)

-Nimbella uses its own tool for deployment, [`nim`, that was recently opensourced](https://github.com/nimbella/nimbella-cli/).
-You need to register to their service and you will receive an authentication token that you can use to login in it.
+Nimbella uses its own CLI called `nim` for deployment.
+The Nimbella CLI was recently open sourced](https://github.com/nimbella/nimbella-cli/).
+You need to sign-up and login to use their service.
 Once you are logged in, you can deploy our chess action and get an URL for it.
+The `nim login` command conveniently permits sign-up.

 ```
-nim auth login "$NIMTOKEN"
+nim login
 nim action update chess chess.zip --kind go:1.12 --web true
 nim action get chess --url
 ```